-Don’t see instructions for something that you think is recyclable?
-Have other questions about recycling?
-Email the Zilkha Center to ask about it.
+If you don’t see instructions for something you believe is recyclable, or if you have any other questions relating to this guide, please email the Zilkha Center to ask about it.

-* Flatten and stack cardboard next to recycling containers in public areas and dorm trash/recycling rooms in the basement.
-(Wet, waxed, and soiled cardboard cannot be recycled.
-Please put it in the trash)
+*Flatten and stack cardboard next to recycling containers.
+Wet, waxed, and soiled cardboard cannot be recycled.
+Please put it in the trash.

-Place in the small TAN containers (smaller than trash containers).
+Place in the small TAN containers labeled "Paper" (smaller than trash containers).

 Put in the RED containers in rooms/common rooms designated for paper.
 When those fill up, bring to the trash/recycling room in your dorm, typically in the basement and place in appropriate containers.

 Yogurt containers (clean)